Post Oak Labs · Infrastructure Comparison Framework

 | PCI Scope | Reduced; actual account data never transits the tokenized rail | Full account data transits through all intermediaries in the correspondent chain |

-| Settlement Mechanism | Token transfer on-ledger; net settlement via RTGS or bilateral netting at end-of-cycle - RTGS is retained as the final settlement backbone | Payment-by-payment SWIFT instructions; gross RTGS settlement on central bank books for each individual transaction |
+| Settlement Mechanism | Token transfer on-ledger; net settlement via RTGS or bilateral netting at end-of-cycle; RTGS is retained as the final settlement backbone | Payment-by-payment SWIFT instructions; gross RTGS settlement on central bank books for each individual transaction |

-| Network Reach | Limited to participating institutions currently; A2A network effects are still building Trade-off[11] | SWIFT connects over 11,000 financial institutions across 200-plus countries; established global reach with deep liquidity pools - a genuine structural strength of the correspondent model[11] |
+| Network Reach | Limited to participating institutions currently; A2A network effects are still building Trade-off[11] | SWIFT connects over 11,000 financial institutions across 200-plus countries; established global reach with deep liquidity pools.
+That is a genuine structural strength of the correspondent model[11] |

 | Governance and Risk | Closed multilateral platform with shared rules; consistency enforced by protocol; participants are known and permissioned | Bilateral correspondent relationships and SLAs; credit and FX risk held in intermediaries; RTGS operates with a central bank/sovereign backstop |

-A2A is not an RTGS replacement - it is an enhancement.
+A2A is not an RTGS replacement.
+It is an enhancement.
 RTGS remains the final settlement layer (central bank money); A2A is the transaction layer that uses RTGS for net settlement at end-of-cycle.
-RTGS is not eliminated - it is abstracted and used far more efficiently.
+RTGS is not eliminated.
+It is abstracted and used far more efficiently.
 That shift drives fewer intermediaries, less capital lock-up, faster perceived settlement, and richer compliance data.
 The primary near-term limitation of A2A is network reach: SWIFT's 11,000-plus member institution footprint represents a global coverage that tokenized A2A networks are still building toward, and correspondent banking remains the only viable option for corridors not yet served by A2A participants.[11]

-Stablecoin/CBDC = enabling layer (what is the digital money?) - A2A = institutional payment rail (how do banks move it at scale?) - RTGS = settlement backbone (how do positions net finally?).
+Stablecoin/CBDC = enabling layer (what is the digital money?).
+A2A = institutional payment rail (how do banks move it at scale?).
+RTGS = settlement backbone (how do positions net finally?).
 The most compelling institutional deployments combine all three in the correct order of dependency, not as competing bids for budget but as complementary layers of a single coherent architecture.
 Correspondent banking retains a genuine and important role for global reach in corridors where A2A network participants have not yet been established.